arwa-alolayani/ROS-setup/README.md

 ## Install Ubuntu
+1- Download Ubuntu ISO from https://ubuntu.com/download/desktop

-1- Double click on the newly created virtual machine.
+2- Double click on the newly created virtual machine.

-2- Wait while the virtual machine to checks the disk.
+3- Wait while the virtual machine to checks the disk.

-3- Select Install Ubuntu, the choose your keyboard layout as English > click Continue.
+4- Select Install Ubuntu, the choose your keyboard layout as English > click Continue.

-4- Select Minimal installation, Download updates while installing Ubuntu and Install third-party software for graphics and Wi-Fi hardware and additional media formats > Click Continue
+5- Select Minimal installation, Download updates while installing Ubuntu and Install third-party software for graphics and Wi-Fi hardware and additional media formats > Click Continue

-5- Select Erase disk and install Ubuntu then > Click Install Now and click Continue if a warning pops out.
+6- Select Erase disk and install Ubuntu then > Click Install Now and click Continue if a warning pops out.

-6- Next you have to select your contry and personal information > click Continue and whait while Ubuntu installs
+7- Next you have to select your country and personal information > click Continue and whait while Ubuntu installs
 ![image](https://user-images.githubusercontent.com/90524059/180408180-70b86434-580d-4ffb-81e5-4b9a9d6b379a.png)